HBlanqueto/dotfiles/.github/README.md

 > [!WARNING]
 > This system may be considered unstable due to replacing `coreutils` with `uutils`.
 Disable this feature if necessary.

+### Secure Boot (Lanzaboote)

+> [!IMPORTANT]
+> This configuration features a Zero-Touch Secure Boot setup.

+Before booting the NixOS live USB, prepare your motherboard.

+1. Enter your BIOS/UEFI settings.
+2. Navigate to **Secure Boot**.
+3. Select **Reset to Setup Mode** (or *Clear All Secure Boot Keys*).
+4. Save and exit.

+On the first boot after installation, Lanzaboote automatically generates the keys, bypasses `efivarfs` immutability to enroll them, and reboots the system.
+Because `/var/lib/auto-cryptenroll` and `/var/lib/sbctl` are persisted, no manual `sbctl` or `chattr` commands are ever required.

 ### Partitions

 ```shell